 Why disciplined execution is key to success

-You can spend an eternity creating the best strategy in the world and on paper you should be a phenomenal business, however you fall down on disciplined execution.
+You can spend an eternity creating the best strategy in the world, and on paper, you should be a phenomenal business; however, because you fail on disciplined execution, you'll never reach your full potential.
+The power of consistency and discipline should not be underestimated.

-I’ve seen so many businesses achieve accelerated growth, but delivering sustained growth requires a whole new set of skills and disciplines.
-It requires focus, it requires rigour, and it requires boundless levels of energy, commitment, and resilience.
+I’ve seen many businesses achieve accelerated growth, but delivering sustained growth requires a whole new set of leadership skills.
+It demands focus, rigour, boundless energy, commitment, and resilience.

-How good are you and your business in the discipline of disciplined execution?
+How good are you and your business in consistency and discipline?

-Disciplined execution is about having a plan and being flawless in its execution.
+Have a plan and be flawless in its execution.

-It’s about frequently revisiting and refining your plan based on empirical validation.
-What is working (keep doing it) and what isn’t (change it).
-It’s about testing small before going BIG.
-It’s about having the measures that matter in play, interpreting the insight, and acting accordingly.
+Frequently revisit and refine your plan based on empirical validation.
+Analyse what is working (keep doing it) and what isn’t (change it or stop).
+Test small before going BIG.
+Have the measures that matter, interpret the insight, and act accordingly.

-It’s about having a defining question, which keeps you focused, and on track.
+Have a defining question which keeps you focused and on track.

 Will it make the boat go faster?